igarrison/HDRWebVideoCreatorsGuide/README.md

 * [YouTube recommends close GOP](https://support.google.com/youtube/answer/1722171?hl=en).
 This is ```-flags +cgop``` in ffmpeg.

 * [Consider this Encoding for Youtube article which contains tips by google video infrastructure engineer Colleen Henry](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/Encoding-for-YouTube-How-to-Get-the-Best-Results-83876.aspx) which says "You can noticeably improve the quality of your video on YouTube by using a sophisticated, scene aware, denoising filter prior to uploading."
-The denoise features in Resolve Studio is pretty good and we should use it (though carefully as it can reduce image details if pushed too far).
+The denoise features in Resolve Studio is pretty good and we should use it whenever, but don't push it too far as it the reduces details in your image.

 ## Results